mpace965/degrees-of-separation/docs/project-backlog.md

 1. see how two random nodes are connected.
 1. have a drop down menu appear to try and autocomplete my query.
 1. view the connection chain.
-1. click on nodes in my connection chain and view more information about it.
+1. click on nodes in my connection chain.
+1. view more information about each node in the chain.
 1. share my connection chain on social media.
 1. export my connection chain to my personal computer.
 1. be notified of any crashes, bugs, or problems that the program might run into as it is trying to find a connection.
 1. be prompted to continue if computation is taking longer than expected.
 1. have the option to stop computation if they don't want to wait any longer.
 1. be entertained while I have to wait for the result.
+1. be able to read about the algorithm being used and the project in general.

 ####As a back-end developer I would like to...
 1. keep a record of people that have used the app.
+1. keep a record of searches users have made.
-1. create an algorithm that finds how two users are connected.
+1. create an algorithm that finds how nodes are connected.
-1. keep the algorithm generic so it may be used in the future with other social media sites.
+1. keep the algorithm generic so it may be used in the future with other sites.

 ####As a front-end developer I would like to…
 1. create a minimalistic design for the site.